ozogxyz/cmapss/README.md

 <div align="justify">

 This project uses PyTorch Lightning powered rul-datasets to generate data sets.
 Hydra is an open source powerful utility to configure experiments and generate configuration files.
-The template for this project is taken from the great source repository Lightning-Hydra-Template <a href="https://github.com/ashleve/lightning-hydra-template"></a>.
 The template has many loggers to choose from including popular MLFlow and Weights and Biases.

 </div>
 ______________________________________________________________________